 These are unprecedented times for IRCOM.
 We have shifted our service delivery model to continue to serve vulnerable refugee families during COVID-19.
 This includes a mix of remote and limited in-person programs and services.

-In line with the Province of Manitoba’s Restoring Safe Services Together: Manitoba’s Phased Approach, and in compliance with all public health guidelines, as of May 11, 2020, IRCOM is expanding our in-person services for vulnerable clients, but we are retaining a significant amount of remote services.
-Our main offices remain closed to the public, but there will be staff in each office from 10am -3pm daily for deliveries or urgent situations.
+In line with the Province of Manitoba’s Restoring Safe Services Together: Manitoba’s Phased Approach, and in compliance with all public health guidelines, as of June 26, 2020, IRCOM is expanding our in-person services for vulnerable clients, while retaining some remote services.

 New Service Launch